-Identification of individuals with undiagnosed syphilis infections reduces the severity of complications from untreated disease as well as disease transmission.6 The availability of accurate screening tests and effective treatment make syphilis screening clinically feasible.22 Since syphilis has been associated with HIV co-infection, identification of individuals infected with syphilis may also reduce rates of HIV infection.22
+Identification of persons with undiagnosed syphilis infections reduces the severity of complications from untreated disease as well as disease transmission.6 The availability of accurate screening tests and effective treatment make syphilis screening clinically feasible.22 Since syphilis has been associated with HIV coinfection, identification of persons infected with syphilis may also reduce rates of HIV infection.22

-Screening strategies include universal or targeted screening in high prevalence areas.
-Most guidelines currently recommend targeted screening based on an individual's risk for infection.
-A study conducted in an area of high syphilis incidence demonstrated that screening and treatment for syphilis among female inmates reduced syphilis in the general community, suggesting that targeted screening of high-risk groups may impact general population infection rates.23
+Screening strategies include universal or targeted screening in high-prevalence areas.
+Most guidelines currently recommend targeted screening based on a person's risk for infection.
+A study conducted in an area of high syphilis incidence demonstrated that screening for and treatment of syphilis among female inmates reduced syphilis in the general community, suggesting that targeted screening of high-risk groups may impact general population infection rates.23

+Syphilis testing is particularly complicated because there is no gold standard, and testing is almost always testing for antibody, not infection.
 Traditionally, screening for syphilis infection is a two-step process that involves an initial nontreponemal test (Venereal Disease Research Laboratory [VDRL] or Rapid Plasma Reagin [RPR])24 followed by a confirmatory treponemal test (fluorescent treponemal antibody absorbed [FTA-ABS] or T. pallidum particle agglutination [TPPA]) (Table 2).
-Sensitivity of the RPR and VDRL tests are estimated to be 78 to 86 percent for detecting primary syphilis infection and 100 percent for detecting secondary infection (Table 3).1 Specificity ranges from 85 to 99 percent and may be reduced in individuals who have preexisting conditions that produce false-positive results (i.e., collagen vascular disease, pregnancy, intravenous drug use, advanced malignancy, tuberculosis, malaria, and viral and rickettsia diseases).
-The FTA-ABS test has a reported sensitivity of 84 percent for detecting primary syphilis infection and almost 100 percent sensitivity for detecting syphilis infection in other stages, and a specificity of 97 percent.28 The TPPA has a reported sensitivity of 88 percent in primary syphilis and 94 to 100 percent in the later stages with a specificity of 96 percent (Table 3).28
+Sensitivity of the RPR and VDRL tests are estimated to be 78 to 86 percent for detecting primary syphilis infection and 100 percent for detecting secondary infection (Table 3).1 Specificity ranges from 85 to 99 percent and may be reduced in persons who have preexisting conditions that produce false-positive results (i.e., collagen vascular disease, pregnancy, intravenous drug use, advanced malignancy, tuberculosis, malaria, and viral and rickettsia diseases).
+The FTA-ABS test has a reported sensitivity of 84 percent for detecting primary syphilis infection and almost 100 percent sensitivity for detecting syphilis infection in other stages, and a specificity of 97 percent.25 The TPPA test has a reported sensitivity of 88 percent for primary syphilis and 94 to 100 percent in the later stages, with a specificity of 96 percent (Table 3).25

-Several new screening tests are currently being studied, including Immunochromatographic Strip (ICS),33 Line Immunoassay (LIA), and rapid syphilis tests.1 Recently, the U.S. Food and Drug Administration (FDA) granted a waiver under the Clinical Laboratory Improvements Amendments allowing the distribution of a rapid screening test, the Syphilis Health Check test (manufactured by Diagnostics Direct, LLC), to non-traditional laboratory sites in the United States and the administration of the test by untrained operators.
-This test allows initial screening results from whole blood obtained from a finger stick within 12 minutes, though positive results need to be followed up with additional serology.26 New experimental diagnostic approaches, including using the B cell chemoattractant chemokine (CXC motif) ligand 13 as a cerebrospinal fluid marker, may help identify suspected neurosyphilis cases.
+Several new screening tests are currently being studied, including the immunochromatographic strip,33 line immunoassay, and rapid syphilis tests.1 Recently, the U.S. Food and Drug Administration (FDA) granted a waiver under the Clinical Laboratory Improvements Amendment allowing the distribution of a rapid screening test, the Syphilis Health CheckTM test (Diagnostics Direct, LLC, Cape May, NJ), to nontraditional laboratory sites in the United States and the administration of the test by untrained operators.
+This test allows initial screening results from whole blood obtained from a finger stick within 12 minutes, though positive results need to be followed up with additional serology.27 New experimental diagnostic approaches, including using the B-cell-attracting chemokine (C-X-C motif) ligand 13 as a cerebrospinal fluid (CSF) marker, may help identify suspected neurosyphilis cases.
 Nontreponemal screening tests followed by treponemal confirmatory tests continue to be the standard algorithm; however, interpreting false-negative and false-positive test results can be challenging due to prozone phenomena or serofast reactions (Appendix A).